 The link-in-bio QR code type.
 A code to connect to all your social platforms and more.

 The digital business card.
-Upon scanning the code, your info is added to the phone’s contacts.
+Scanning the code adds your contact information to the phone’s contacts.

 Download any type of file when the QR code is scanned.